 Boost It in Post

 Modern camera sensors are so much more capable of capturing a broad tonal range than film ever has been able to.

 Be careful if you are making extreme changes.
-Taking any of the sliders to their extremes can cause an image to start breaking down or prevent you from having a realistic image.
+Taking any of the sliders to their extremes can cause an image to start looking unrealistic.
 Visible posterization can appear in dark areas which are not completely black.

-Any reasonable quality digital camera is capable of producing an acceptably correct
+Any decent-quality digital camera is capable of producing an acceptably correct exposure.

-If you want to make perfectly exposed photographs all the time, you need to consider the contrast range.
-That is one of the most important photography tips for good
+If you want to take perfectly exposed photographs all the time, you need to consider the contrast range.
+That is one of the most important photography tips for good exposure.

 Compositions that are low contrast make it easier to get an even exposure.
 But in high-contrast situations, you’ll have a harder time getting an evenly exposed photograph.